 You also need to make sure that there is no wiggling in the chains and do not allow them to get dragged.

 Inspect the inflation thread and the tires need to be filled according to the guidelines of the manufacturer.
 RV tires that have excessive or too little air pressure can cause swaying.
 The sidewalls normally have to be filled with maximum air pressure.
+It’s highly recommended to equip an RV tire pressure monitoring system for peace of mind.
+This device will send the real-time report about your travel trailer tire pressure information which could help to prevent unexpected accident caused by flat tires on the road.

 Braking The Trailer